 How to apply

-To apply for the Boarding Award, you may complete and submit the application form to MOE_Returnhome@moe.gov.sg.
+To apply for the Boarding Award, you may complete the Application Form for Boarding Award Scheme.

 For more information, please refer to the Frequently Asked Questions.